chosenobih/chosenobih.github.io/_posts/2024-11-09-Developing_your_academic_website.md

-# Workshop: Build Your Academic Website with GitHub Pages and Jekyll
+# From Zero to Website: Crafting a Professional Academic Website with GitHub Pages and Jekyll

 ## Overview
 Welcome to the workshop on building your own academic website using GitHub Pages and Jekyll!
 This guide will take you through the process step-by-step, accommodating users on Windows, Ubuntu, and macOS.